openlawteam/tribute-contracts/docs/adapters/Managing.md

 - if caller is an active member
 - if keys and values have equal length
-- if adapter address is valid
+- if adapter/extension address is valid
 - if the access flags don't overflow
-- if adapter address is not reserved
+- if adapter/extension address is not reserved

 If all the requirements pass, then the proposal is subitted to registry and the adapter stores the proposal data.

-To sponsor a proposal, you need to be an active member, and once sponsored the voting process starts.

-Once the voting period ends, only a member can process the proposal.
+Once the voting period ends, anyone can process the proposal.
 The proposal is processed only if:

-- the caller is an active member
-- the has not been processed already
+- it has not been processed already
 - the proposal has been sponsored
 - the voting has passed
+- the updateType is 1 (adapter) or 2 (extension)
+- the extension `AclFlags`, and `address` are valid

 ## Adapter configuration

-DAORegistry Access Flags: `SUBMIT_PROPOSAL`, `REPLACE_ADAPTER`.
+DAORegistry Access Flags: `SUBMIT_PROPOSAL`, `REPLACE_ADAPTER`, `ADD_EXTENSION`, `REMOVE_EXTENSION` .

 ## Adapter state

 - `proposals`: All the proposals handled by the adapter per DAO.
 - `ProposalDetails`:
-  - `adapterId`: The id of the adapter to add, remove or replace.
+  - `adapterOrExtensionId`: The id of the adapter/extension to add, remove or replace.
-  - `adapterAddress`: The address of the new adapter contract.
+  - `adapterOrExtensionAddr`: The contract address of the adapter/extension.
+  - `flags`: The DAO ACL for the new adapter.
   - `keys`: The configuration keys for the adapter.
   - `values`: The values to set for the adapter configuration.
+  - `extensionAddresses`: The list of extension addresses that the adapter interacts with.
-  - `flags`: The ACL for the new adapter.
+  - `extensionAclFlags`: The list of ACL flags that the adapter needs to interact with each extension.

 ## Dependencies and interactions (internal / external)